-- You are not getting certain medical care you want, and you believe that this care is covered by our plan - We will not approve the medical care your doctor or other medical provider wants to give you, and you believe that this care is covered by our plan - You have received medical care that you believe should be covered by our plan, but we have said we will not pay for this care - You have received and paid for medical care that you believe should be covered by our plan, and you want to ask us to reimburse you for this care - You are being told that coverage for certain medical care you have been getting that we previously approved will be reduced or stopped, and you believe that reducing or stopping this care could harm your health - Note: If the coverage that will be stopped is for hospital Services, home health care, Skilled Nursing Facility care, or Comprehensive Outpatient Rehabilitation Facility (CORF) services, you need to read a separate section because special rules apply to these types of care.
-Here's what to read in those situations:
+You are not getting certain medical care you want, and you believe that this is covered by our plan.
+Ask for a coverage decision

+- We will not approve the medical care your doctor or other medical provider wants to give you, and you believe that this care is covered by our plan.
+Ask for a coverage decision - You have received medical care that you believe should be covered by our plan, but we have said we will not pay for this care.
+Make an appeal - You have received and paid for medical care that you believe should be covered by our plan, and you want to ask us to reimburse you for this care.
+Send us the bill - You are being told that coverage for certain medical care you have been getting that we previously approved will be reduced or stopped, and you believe that reducing or stopping this care could harm your health.
+Make an appeal

+Note: If the coverage that will be stopped is for hospital Services, home health care, Skilled Nursing Facility care, or Comprehensive Outpatient Rehabilitation Facility (CORF) services, you need to read "How to Ask Us to Cover a Longer Inpatient Hospital Stay if You Think the Doctor Is Discharging You Too Soon" and "How to Ask Us to Keep Covering Certain Medical Services if You Think Your Coverage is Ending Too Soon" of this section.
+Special rules apply to these types of care.